 Reads

-Even though this book is almost 20 years old, I found it relevant and instructive to many questions we have today.
+Even though this book is almost 20 years old, I found it instructive to many questions we have today.
 Why do people follow others, even when they promise to do bad things?
 What does it mean to be authoritarian, and to follow those that are?

 The Authoritarians by Bob Altemeyer 📚